prakaa/phd_thesis/source/10_lit_review.md

 ## Power systems {#sec:lit_review-power_systems}

 Given the welfare and economic benefits associated with electricity access, many 20^th^ century states constructed bulk *power systems* to leverage investment & operational economies of scale.
 These systems sought to efficiently deliver *active power* (i.e. power that does work) to numerous electricity end-users (*demand* or *loads*) from electricity suppliers (*generators*) across vast distances.
 A typical power system configuration is presented in [@fig:elec_supply_chain].
-Generators supply the system with alternating current (AC) power either through a direct electromagnetic connection or, if they are *inverter-based resources* (IBRs), through a power electronic *inverter* interface that converts the direct current (DC) power produced by the generator to AC power.
+Generators supply the system with alternating current (AC) power either through a direct electromagnetic connection or, if they are *inverter-based resources* (IBRs)[^1], through a power electronic *inverter* interface that converts the direct current (DC) power produced by the generator to AC power.
 AC power is then efficiently transmitted over long distances through a high voltage *transmission* system.
 As transmission lines approach load centres, voltages are stepped down to make power delivery to the houses and businesses connected to the lower voltage *distribution system* safer [@mastersRenewableEfficientElectric2004].

 ![Conventional bulk power system, including generation, transmission, distribution and industrial, commercial and residential end-users (loads).
 Source: @australianenergymarketoperatorIndustryOverview2023.](source/figures/electricity_supply_chain.pdf){#fig:elec_supply_chain short-caption="The bulk power system as an electricity supply chain"}

+[^1]: These include VRE IBRs (solar PV and Type III and Type IV wind turbines), battery energy storage systems and voltage sourcec converter high voltage direct current (HVDC) transmission lines [@achillesIntegratingInverterBasedResources2017; @machowskiPowerSystemDynamics2020].

 ### Synchronous and control areas